frangio68/MINOA_Research_Challenge/README.md

-The [instances](instances) folder contains two sub-folders [test](instances/test), and [challenge](instances/challenge); the first contains the instances released during the preliminary phase of the challenge to let the teans test the waters, while the second contains the instances released during the final phase for the purpose of actual scoring.
+The [instances](instances) folder contains two sub-folders [test](instances/test), and [challenge](instances/challenge); the first contains the instances released during the preliminary phase of the challenge to let the teams test the waters, while the second contains the instances released during the final phase for the purpose of actual scoring.
 Each of these folders in turn contains the three sub-folders "Junior", "Senior" and "Professional", that contain